biodatlab/bacteria-detection/README.md

 - Titipat Achakulvisut

 ## ACKNOWLEDGMENT
-We want to thank Poochit Nonejuie Ph.D. and Mr. Thanadon Samernate from the Institute of Molecular Biosciences that inspired us and prepared the dataset for this study.
+We would like to thank Poochit Nonejuie Ph.D. and Mr. Thanadon Samernate from the Institute of Molecular Biosciences that inspired us and prepared the dataset for this study.